 A minor 6th chord is a chord having a root, a minor third, a perfect fifth and a major 6th.
 It is basically a minor chord with an added 6th.
-(A minor chord is a chord with a root, minor 3rd and perfect 5th)

 The chord can be written as m6 or min6, with m6 being the most common.

 The chord formula for a minor 6 chord is 1 - ♭3 - 5 - 6

 The featured song for this session is If by Bread.

 Example: Calculating a Dm6 chord